conversion pixel

 LPN vs. RN: Scope of Practice Differences

-The scope of practice for an LPN and an RN will significantly differ even when they share the same work setting.
-Since it reflects their training, licensure, and the complexity of care they provide, RNs will generally have a broader scope of practice and be more independent in the workplace compared to LPNs.
+The scope of practice for an LPN and an RN will differ significantly, even when they work in the same setting.
+Since it reflects their training, licensure, and the complexity of the care they provide, RNs generally have a broader scope of practice and are more independent in the workplace than LPNs.

 LPNs are trained to deliver primary bedside care, focusing on essential patient comfort and monitoring.
-In comparison, RNs are prepared to fulfill a broader and more complex range of responsibilities, including patient assessments and implementing care plans.
-Additionally, the work environments of the two roles may also differ, with LPNs being more likely to work in long-term care facilities and RNs frequently working in hospitals and specialty areas where they collaborate with physicians and advanced healthcare teams.
+In comparison, RNs are prepared to fulfill a broader, more complex range of responsibilities, including patient assessments and the implementation of care plans.
+Additionally, the work environments of the two roles may differ, with LPNs more likely to work in long-term care facilities and RNs frequently working in hospitals and specialty areas, where they collaborate with physicians and advanced healthcare teams.

-More importantly, although RNs need to collaborate with their colleagues and often are under the management, direction, and supervision of doctors, nursing managers, APRNs, or ARNPs, they have more work independence compared to LPNs who can only perform their various tasks while under the guidance and supervision of better-qualified staff, RNs included.
+More importantly, although RNs need to collaborate with their colleagues and often are under the management, direction, and supervision of doctors, nursing managers, APRNs, or ARNPs, they have more work independence compared to LPNs, who can only perform their various tasks while under the guidance and supervision of better-qualified staff, including RNs.

 RN vs. LPN duties and responsibilities